sonesoul/xfal/README.md

 ```
 4. You're done!

-> [!TIP]
+[!TIP]
-> Copy the file to your project so it will be self-contained
+Copy xfal.dll into your project directory and commit it to source control.
+This ensures the exact library version is tracked with the project and prevents dependency issues across machines.

 ## How To Use?
 Depending on your needs you can use specified modules of xfal.
 Basic modules are: